qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 ### 3A.
 Simple transcription service with OpenAI model experimentation setup via Gradio Frontend

-You may can either upload your own mp3 file or use a sample mp3 file provided which are sourced from
+You may can either upload your own mp3 file or use a sample mp3 file provided which are sourced from the following links:

 1) **Archived LiveATC Recordings** [link](https://www.liveatc.net/recordings.php) - Expect poor performance due to background noise

 2) **Ted Talks Daily Trailer** [link](https://audiocollective.ted.com/#shows-1) - Expect good performance due to clear audio, without background noise.

-Run the following command in the repository
+To run, execute the following command in the repository

 ```
 cd VoiceAssistant/experimentations